 Once when new neighbors moved in, a screech owl sat on the cable box on the side of my house.
 The owl spirit guide was warning me to protect my home.
 Ironically, the new neighbors were trying to “shoo” him away.
 She never moved.
 I followed her guidance and envisioned a white circle of light around my house to keep unwanted visitors away.
 In addition, I performed a protection ritual and the next month the nosy, obtrusive neighbor moved.

-The wise owl spirit guide reminds us to listen to our intuition – the inner voice that most people ignore.
+The owl is nocturnal – it hunts, eats, mates and generally stays awake at night.
+For some owls, being awake at night is beneficial because the temperature is cooler.
+Like owls in the desert.
+Owls have 30 to 1 rods to cones in their eyes, making it easier for them to see in the dark than human beings.
+Knowing this, the wise owl spirit guide reminds us to listen to our intuition – the inner voice that most people ignore.
 It also reminds us to protect what is ours and see through the darkness.
 The owl spirit guide also brings moments of clarity and calls us to dive deep into the spiritual and mystery realms.

 There are owl myths and folklore from all over the world ranging from whimsical to ominous, depending on the culture and time period.

 In Mexico and in the Southwest U.S., there’s a fearsome owl creature called La Lechuza.
 This evil owl was once a black magician or witch who was cursed and turned into an owl for eternity.
 Legend has it that if you see La Lechuza, she will whistle at you and upon waking the next morning you’ll be covered in wounds and bruises.
 Obviously this is one of the negative aspects of owl mythology; however, I suspect La Lechuza might have once been a positive figure since mutated by the church.